 The plant communities can be seen to change with the hydrological gradient.
 The distribution of species within the meadow can tell you a lot about the site’s history, management, soil fertility and water regime.
 For example, at North Meadow, Cricklade (photo), the plant communities can be seen to change as the hydrological gradient changes.

 David is the Professor of Botany at the Open University.
 His research area is the ecohydrology of species-rich vegetation which has taken him to many field sites including the fynbos heath around Cape Town and the floodplain of the River Ob in Siberia.
 He has been monitoring the vegetation at Cricklade North Meadow for over 25 years and currently directs the Floodplain Meadow Partnership, which strives to conserve similar sites across the country.

-Location: Thames Hall, Cricklade and on site at North Meadow NNR.
+Location: Jenner Hall, Cricklade and on site at North Meadow NNR.

 Timing: 10.30 am to 3.30 pm.